-We seek to help participating teens’ understand their place within the larger communities in which they live, as well as discover ways in which they may fully participate in those communities with a special emphasis on how they can give back to others.
-ELP teens have provided service at a diverse set of volunteer sites, including
+We seek to help participating teens’ understand their place within their communities, as well as discover ways in which they may fully participate in those communities with a special emphasis on how they can give back to others.
+ELP teens have provided service at a diverse set of volunteer sites, including:

 - Operation: Sack Lunch